technobytedev/cedric-isubol/README.md

 A minimal and elegant template, created with the purpose of serving as a landing page or one-page template, designed for those seeking simplicity and impeccably crafted web elements.

-Tailored for designers, agencies, or studios, this template is built with Nuxt 3, Nuxt UI, and TailwindCSS, bringing the best of web technology to the forefront.
+Tailored for designers, agencies, or studios, this template is built with Nuxt 4, Nuxt UI v4, and TailwindCSS, bringing the best of web technology to the forefront.

 - **Pages:** 1
 - **Sections:** 1